HaleyEgan/Climate-Change-Natural-Disasters/Report/Natural Disasters Final Project Report.md

 ## Unittesting

-In order to support reproducability and future work with this dataset and code, we created unit tests to test expected inputs and outputs for the dataset.
+In order to support reproducibility and future work with this dataset and code, we created unit tests to test expected inputs and outputs for the dataset.

 ## Conclusion